saakethrajaram/10.2HD_BlockChainTech/README.md

    npm install
    ```

-3. **Start Hardhat local node:**
+3. **Start a local blockchain:**

    ```bash
    npx hardhat node
    ```

-4. **Compile and deploy the smart contract:**
+4. **Compile and deploy my smart contract:**

    ```bash
    npx hardhat compile
    npx hardhat run scripts/deploy.js --network localhost
    ```

-5. **Start the React front-end:**
+5. **Start the front-end:**

    ```bash
    cd ../frontend
    npm start
    ```

-   Open [http://localhost:3000](http://localhost:3000) in your browser.
+   Open [http://localhost:3000](http://localhost:3000) to use the DApp.

 ---

-## Usage

-1. Connect your MetaMask wallet.
+## How My DApp Works

+1. I connect my MetaMask wallet to the DApp.
-2. View the current contract balance.
+2. I can see the current balance of the smart contract and my connected account.
-3. Deposit funds by entering an amount in ETH and clicking **Deposit Funds**.
+3. I can deposit Ether into the contract by entering an amount and clicking **Deposit Funds**.
-4. Withdraw funds when the unlock time is reached.
+4. Once the unlock time has passed, I can withdraw funds safely.
-5. Monitor all transactions and events directly in the browser console or MetaMask.
+5. All transactions and events are tracked and displayed in the UI for transparency.

 ---

 ## Technical Details

-* **Blockchain Layer:** Ethereum (Hardhat local network)
+* **Blockchain Layer:** Ethereum (local Hardhat network)
 * **Smart Contract Language:** Solidity (`0.8.24`)
 * **Front-End:** ReactJS with `ethers.js` for blockchain interaction
 * **Wallet Integration:** MetaMask
-* **Security & Testing:**

-  * Smart contracts scanned for common vulnerabilities.
-  * Interactive front-end tested for UI/UX and blockchain edge cases.
+* **Security Measures:** I scanned my smart contract for vulnerabilities and ensured the front-end handles user transactions safely.

 ---